 DoD 8140/8570 Recognition:

-To get a job under Information Assurance categorized as CSSP (Cyber Security service Provider), CSSP Auditor, CSSP Incident Responder, and CSSP Infrastructure Support, you must be certified with the Certificate Ethical Hacker.
+To get a job under Information Assurance categorized as CSSP (Cyber Security service Provider), CSSP Auditor, CSSP Incident Responder, and CSSP Infrastructure Support, you must be certified Certificate Ethical Hacker.

 The Certificate Ethical Hacker is also a seal of trust that indicates that the holder (a certified hacker) can succeed in their respective fields.

 ANSI 17024 Accreditation:

 It shows that you, a hacker, is highly trained for ethical hacking tasks.